mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 The “ox’s head disappears and a horse’s head returns” means to do something very quickly, [...] very smartly.
 Very swiftly, rapidly.
 You can teach, you can give some impression to people with a word.

-Well, you can [imagine] such a person.
+Well, you can see such a person.
 Baker Roshi in San Francisco: he is very smart, he uses words very [well], so people are very impressed by his words.
 So that is a teaching; pretty good.
 Very [quick].

 If you read this koan, you have to give the words, you have to act, very quickly, rapidly. [...]
 It is perfect; it can really pierce into peoples’ hearts.
 But here it says, nevertheless, it is not good enough.

 > But say, how is it when a man who has passed beyond measurements comes?
 To test I am citing this old case: look!